 Respiratory Conditions: Ginger is a pure antiviral so it is a perfect remedy to warm the body up and expel the sickness from coughs, colds and flus.

 Surprising Culinary Uses:Grating fresh ginger into all your cakes & cookies will add oomph and a more gentle flavor than dried ginger.

 Medicinal Recipe: Fresh Ginger Honey

-- Add this powerful honey to teas, drizzle it over berries or add it to a little whipped cream.
+- Add this powerful honey to teas, drizzle it over berries or add it to a little fresh whipped cream.
 Make sure you put it in the fridge after it has reached your desired taste to stop it from continuing to ferment.
-And after you finish or strain it add a little bit of bourbon for a cordial that is shelf stable and perfect for sipping on a wintery night.
+After you finish or strain it, add a little bit of bourbon for a cordial that is shelf stable and perfect for sipping on a wintery night.